alabou/NMOS-MatroxOnly/README.md

 # Matrox NMOS Advanced Streaming Architecture

-This repository describes the extended features of the NMOS Advanced Streaming Architecture developped by Matrox.
+This repository describes the extended features of the NMOS Advanced Streaming Architecture developed by Matrox.

 # Purpose and Key Features